Check If a Website Is Online

 Why uptime matters

 Frequent downtime can affect visitors, enquiries, sales and search engine trust.
-Reliable hosting helps reduce avoidable outages.
+Reliable hosting, sensible updates and monitored services can reduce avoidable outages.

 Practical Checks